DINO-Tok: Adapting DINO for Visual Tokenizers: Related Works

-In contrast, our proposed \method{} retains the full $768$-dimensional latent space from DINO’s final layer, We introduce a global PCA reweighting of $L_2$ distances between features and codebook vectors, enabling stable and meaningful quantization.
-This strategy overcomes the inherent difficulty of optimizing codebooks in high-dimensional spaces while preserving fine-grained visual semantics.
+In contrast, \method{} starts from the full $768$-dimensional latent space of DINO’s final layer and applies DSQ, which leverages a global PCA analysis to select a principal semantic latent subspace and performs quantization only along these directions, enabling stable and meaningful codebook learning, which overcomes the inherent difficulty of optimizing codebooks in frozen high-dimensional semantic spaces while preserving fine-grained, structured visual information.